 Our Indian Government has always encouraged the citizens of India to open a savings account with banks even if with a very small deposit amount.
-A matter of fact which is unknown to many of us is that the interest which we obtain by opening a savings bank account is taxable.
+A matter of fact that is unknown to many of us is that the interest which we obtain by opening a savings bank account is taxable.

 During the earlier period, the rate of interest obtained on the savings account was 4% and then it was 6% in the year 1992.
 From the year 2003-2011, the rate of interest on the savings account was 3.5%.
-Later on, the RBI started de-regulation of interest rates on Savings Account in India and since then banks have been fixing their interest rates for the savings account.
+Later on, the RBI started de-regulation of interest rates on Savings accounts in India and since then banks have been fixing their interest rates for the savings account.

 Interest on a savings account is taxable as per the applicable slab rates for individuals.

 However, considering the genuine hardship faced by middle-class taxpayers.
-The income-tax department has provided relief to them by introducing a new section 80TTA for deduction of interest on savings account with effect from 1st April 2012.
+The Income-tax department has provided relief to them by introducing a new section 80TTA for deduction of interest on savings account with effect from 1st April 2012.

 Taxpayers can enjoy this benefit on interest earned on: